 In fact, antacid sales exceed $13 billion worldwide, even though heartburn and GERD are actually caused by not enough stomach acid, not too much.

-Antacids raises the pH of the stomach and lowers acid levels.
-As a result, proteins may not be broken down, minerals may not be absorbed, and possibly even worse, the stomach can’t sterilize the food passing through.
+Antacids raise the pH of the stomach and lowers acid levels.
+As a result, proteins may not be broken down, minerals may not be absorbed, and possibly even worse, the stomach can't sterilize the food passing through.

 The extreme acid level of a healthy stomach helps to kill of pathogens.
 When the acid level of the stomach falls, these pathogens live and can travel to the intestines, where they multiply and contribute to declining health and a compromised immune system.